gabrieldsantana28/gabrieldsantana28/README.md

 ###                             Hello!
-My name is Gabriel and I'm 18 years old!👋🏻
+My name is Gabriel and I'm 19 years old!👋🏻
-At the beginning of 2023 I had my first contact with this amazing universe and since ago I'm dedicating and learning more and more.
-I've already knowledge in some technologies like HTML, CSS, JavaScript, PHP, Java and SQL.
-And I"m always looking for new technologies to expand my repertoire.
+At the beginning of 2023, I had my first contact with the tech universe, and since then, I have been constantly evolving.
+Although I started with a broad technical foundation in Java, PHP, and SQL, I truly found my passion in the world of data.

+Today, I work as a Junior Data Analyst, where I transform complex databases into strategic insights.
+I am deeply committed to mastering the data lifecycle—from extraction to visualization—and I’m always looking for new technologies to expand my repertoire and solve real-world business challenges.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&size_weight=0.5&count_weight=0.5)